 Our results of operations could be adversely affected by general conditions in the global economy and financial markets.
-For example, the COVID-19 pandemic has caused extreme volatility and disruptions in the global capital and credit markets.
+If the conditions in the general economy deteriorate, including as a result of changes in gross domestic product growth, recent volatility and disruptions in the capital and credit markets, rising interest rates, increasing effects of inflation, the COVID-19 pandemic and the responses thereto, the ongoing conflict between Russia and Ukraine and the responses thereto, global supply-chain disruptions or the tightening of the global labor market, or otherwise, our business, financial condition, and operating results could be adversely affected.
 A severe or prolonged economic downturn, could result in a variety of risks to our business, including driving hospitals to tighten budgets and curtail spending, which would negatively impact our sales and business.
 A significant change in the liquidity or financial condition of our customers could cause unfavorable trends in their purchases and also in our receivable collections, and additional allowances may be required, which could adversely affect our business, financial condition and results of operations.
 Adverse worldwide economic conditions may also adversely impact our suppliers' ability to provide us with materials and components, which could have a material adverse effect on our business, financial condition, and results of operations.

-Disasters and other business disruptions could seriously harm our future revenue and financial condition and increase our costs and expenses.
+Natural disasters, pandemics and man-made business disruptions such as war and terrorism could seriously harm our future revenue and financial condition and increase our costs and expenses.